-Charter School.
-A public school operated under a charter granted by the Board .
-This term encompasses Commonwealth and Horace Mann charter schools unless otherwise specified.
+Charter School: A public school operated under a charter granted by the Board and refers to both Commonwealth and Horace Mann charter schools unless otherwise specified.
 A charter school is managed by a board of trustees and operates independent of any school committee.
 A Commonwealth charter school is considered a local education agency for all purposes.
 A Horace Mann charter school is a school or part of a school that operates under a charter approved and granted pursuant to 603 CMR 1.04.
-A Horace Mann charter school is considered a local education agency except for purposes of state aid, certain grant programs, collective bargaining, and any other purposes where such designation would conflict with law or regulation.
+A Horace Mann charter school is considered a local education agency except for purposes of state aid, certain state and federal grant programs, collective bargaining, and any other purposes where such designation would conflict with law or regulation.

-Commissioner.
-The Commissioner of Elementary and Secondary Education or his designee.
+Commissioner: The Commissioner of Elementary and Secondary Education or the Commissioner’s designee.

-Department.
-The Department of Elementary and Secondary Education.
+Department: The Department of Elementary and Secondary Education.

+District: A city, town, or regional school district.

-Memorandum of Understanding .
-An agreement or agreements among a Horace Mann charter school, the school committee of the district in which the charter school is located, and the collective bargaining unit for the district that, at a minimum, defines any modifications of the relevant collective bargaining agreement(s), services, and facilities provided by the district to the charter school, and funding of the charter school by the district.
+Memorandum of Understanding: A written agreement or agreements between or among a Horace Mann charter school, the school committee of the district in which the charter school is located, and the collective bargaining unit for the district that, at a minimum, defines any modifications of the relevant collective bargaining agreement(s), services, and facilities provided by the district to the charter school, and funding of the charter school by the district The Memorandum of Understanding is a material term of the charter.
+The charter school must submit the Memorandum of Understanding to the Department for approval.

+Network: Multiple charter schools overseen by a single board of trustees.
+Each charter school is granted its own charter.

-Proven Provider.
-A proven provider is:
+Proven Provider: A Proven Provider is:

 two or more persons who had primary or significant responsibility serving, for at least five years, in a leadership role in a school or similar program that has a record of academic success and organizational viability;